 My toilet stopped flushing, is what a customer called in about last week, here in Sarasota.
 I asked my secretary exactly what our customer meant, and Lori said that’s exactly what she said.
 On the way to the call, I was contemplating all the things that would make the water closet stop flushing.
 Was it stopped up?
 Was it not filling with water?
 Was the tank lever broken?
 Was the flapper not connected to the the tank lever?

 When I arrived I inspected the water closet that had stopped flushing.
 What I found was the rubber on the flapper had been exposed to too much chlorine from the water coming into the house.
 The flapper had actually melted and was stuck to the plastic flush valve that seals the water in the tank.
 So when the customer tried to flush the water closet, it would not activate the flapper, because it was stuck to the flush valve.
 This caused the water closet to “stop flushing”.

 I replaced the flapper and checked the rest of her water closets and wear on the flappers.
 The customer decided to replace all the flappers at the same time, which is a wise decision.
 They were all the same age.

 When replacing a flapper, one needs to be sure they are putting in the correct flapper for their water closet.
 There are many different types of flappers for all the different water closets that are produced today.

 A good repair plumber will carry at least four identical flappers for at least eight different water closets.
-Wimpy’s Dependable Plumbing does, on all of their heavily stocked, professional plumbing trucks.
+Wimpy’s Plumbing & Air does, on all of their heavily stocked, professional plumbing trucks.
 This is so we can serve you quicker and more efficiently.

 One thing you as a homeowner could do to prevent the rubber parts in your plumbing system from going bad, is to have a water system that removes the chlorine from your water, as it enters the house.